+Understanding how to calculate incrementality is crucial.
 The formula for calculating incrementality depends on the specific method used to measure it.
 However, the general approach for calculating incrementality involves comparing the number of conversions in a control group (not exposed to the campaign) to the number of conversions in a treatment group (exposed to the campaign).

 Incremental conversions are then the additional conversions that the treatment group got compared to the control.